Floorp-Projects/Floorp/gfx/doc/Silk.md

 There can be multiple **CompositorVsyncDispatchers** per **Display**, one **CompositorVsyncDispatcher** per window.
 The only responsibility of the **CompositorVsyncDispatcher** is to notify components when a vsync event has occured, and to stop listening to vsync when no components require vsync events.
 We require one **CompositorVsyncDispatcher** per window so that we can handle multiple **Displays**.
+When compositing in-process, the **CompositorVsyncDispatcher** is attached to the CompositorWidget for the window.
+When out-of-process, it is attached to the CompositorWidgetDelegate, which forwards observer notifications over IPDL.
+In the latter case, its lifetime is tied to a CompositorSession rather than the nsIWidget.

 ###Multiple Displays
 The **VsyncSource** has an API to switch a **CompositorVsyncDispatcher** from one **Display** to another **Display**.